mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 });
 </script>

 socket.io and sockjs-node are very close in their performance.
-CPython is slightly faster and is able to handle increase load more efficiently than node.js servers.
+CPython is slightly faster and is able to handle increased load more efficiently than node.js servers.
 PyPy is a clear winner.

 Memory usage
 ------------